MaoismForever/APIKG-Summary/README.md

-## APISummary
+## APIKG-Summary

-1. This is an official implementation of ["Generating Query-Specific Class API Summaries"](http://delivery.acm.org/10.1145/3340000/3338971/fse19main-id291-p.pdf?ip=202.120.235.96&id=3338971&acc=ACTIVE%20SERVICE&key=BF85BBA5741FDC6E%2E88014DC677A1F2C3%2E4D4702B0C3E38B35%2E4D4702B0C3E38B35&__acm__=1571655121_84ed7bca1423a0de5476d7125a940c42).
+APIKG-Summary is a project of creating API class summary when given specific query and class.
+We constructed an API Knowledge Graph with API documentation and wikidata knowledge support this.
+This is an implementation of ["Generating Query-Specific Class API Summaries"](http://delivery.acm.org/10.1145/3340000/3338971/fse19main-id291-p.pdf?ip=202.120.235.96&id=3338971&acc=ACTIVE%20SERVICE&key=BF85BBA5741FDC6E%2E88014DC677A1F2C3%2E4D4702B0C3E38B35%2E4D4702B0C3E38B35&__acm__=1571655121_84ed7bca1423a0de5476d7125a940c42).
+However, the code is not exactly the same as in the paper, because we tried to refactor and improve the code after that.
+Welcome any help for improvement!

-2. APISummary is a project of creating API summary when given specific query and class.
-We construct an API Knowledge Graph with API documentation and wikidata knowledge to minish the gap between different types of knowledge.
+## Data

-3. The data for model is [here](https://drive.google.com/open?id=17yUb_w6DHxxhH7JTa2CB4Guz7ue_Cpb3), containing the KG we built and the models used to support for API Class Summary.
+The data for this project is [here](https://drive.google.com/open?id=17yUb_w6DHxxhH7JTa2CB4Guz7ue_Cpb3), containing the KG we built and the models used to support for API Class Summary.

 ## Requirement
 1. sekg  (an integrated python package of our research)